Recommendations

 Audley End House and Gardens

-The grounds at Audley End are home to a stable full of horses you can visit, large lakes and spacious parks.
+The grounds at Audley End are home to a stable full of horses you can visit, large lakes and individually-designed gardens.
 Special highlights here include a memorial garden dedicated to the Polish resistance soldiers of the Second World War and a symmetrical patterned garden (or ‘parterre’) restored by Capability Brown.
 There’s an endless selection of secluded, tree-covered spots to take in the beauty of the gardens or set up camp for a picnic.

 08